thameezb/docs/content/en/docs/armory-platform-matrix.md

 Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

-This page describes the features and capabilities that Armory supports.
+This page describes the features, capabilities, and integrations that Armory supports.
 Note that although Spinnaker™ is part of the Armory Platform, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.
 Armory has integrations with third-party software and supports these integrations.
 Only integrations explicitly listed on this page are supported.
 Additionally, this support is limited to the integrations themselves and does not extend into any third-party software that Armory integrates with.

-For features not listed on this page but available in Armory because they are available in OSS, you can use it but are responsible for your own support.
-Armory does not provide support for these features and does not guarantee their continued functionality.
+For features not listed on this page but available in Armory because they are available in the open source Spinnaker project,, Armory does not provide support for them and does not guarantee their continued functionality.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->